Skip to main content

 Description

-Flow Logs is a feature that enables users to capture information about the IP traffic going to and from network interfaces in the organization's VPC Subnets.
-Once a flow log is created, the user can view and retrieve its data in Stackdriver Logging.
+Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in the organization's VPC subnets.
+Once a flow log is created, you can view and retrieve its data in Cloud Logging.
 It is recommended that Flow Logs be enabled for every business-critical VPC subnet.

 Rationale